electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/variants/_index.md

 ![Audi e-tron 50](audi-e-tron-50-sportback.jpg "Audi e-tron 50 in Siam beige and black optics")

 Audi e-tron 50 Sportback is the least expensive Sportback version.
-It has Sportback form factor and the smallest battery.
+It has a Sportback form factor and the smallest battery.
 71kWh gross battery with 64.7 kWh available.
 WLTP-range between 282-347km depending on equipment trim.
 The two engines output 230kW (312 hp).

-It is not possible to differentiate e-tron 50 Sportback from e-tron 55 Sportback by looks.
+It is not possible to differentiate the e-tron 50 Sportback from the e-tron 55 Sportback by looks.

 [See detailed specification](/models/e-tron/specifications/#audi-e-tron-50-sportback)